 To ensure that you arrive ready to begin your studies it is important that your pre-departure preparation is done adequately.

 All overseas students must apply for a student visa before travelling to Australia.
-To find out more, please contact your nearest Australian Embassy, Consulate or High Commission, or visit the Department of Home Affairs website.
+To find out more, please contact your nearest Australian Embassy, Consulate or High Commission, or visit the Department of Foreign Affairs and Trade website.

-Comprehensive information about visa application, student work rights and restrictions, health requirements and much more can be found on the Department website.
+Comprehensive information about visa application, student work rights and restrictions, health requirements and much more can be found on the Department of Home Affairs website.

 Overseas Student Health Cover (OSHC)